QMonkey/HTTP-Web-Server/README.md

-An HTTP web server implemented by C
+A HTTP web server implemented by C